flowcase/flowcase/README.md

 ### 3️⃣ Set Up Data Storage

-Create a directory on your local machine to store FlowcaseWeb's database.
+Create a directory on your local machine to store Flowcase's database.
 Replace `/path/to/your/data/` with your desired path:

 ```shell
 mkdir /path/to/your/data/